 United States Marine Debris Programs

 As a leader of The Declaration of the Global Plastics Associations for Solutions on Marine Litter, our work in the United States spans across all six commitment areas.
 Our partnerships work to provide recycling bins on beaches and in state parks, sponsor marine debris research, promote recycling and the recovery of energy from post-use plastics, and encourage best practices for handling raw materials.
 Check out all of our projects and programs.

-Please download any of the below resources to share.
+Please download and share any of the below resources.